dotnet/roslyn-analyzers/Porting FxCop Rules to Roslyn.md

 * **System.Xml** - Contains analyzers for types dealing with XML across  the System.Xml.* contracts.
 This is a new package.

-* **Desktop.Analyzers** - These are analyzers about APIs that are present in the desktop .NET Framework but not in the new .NET Core set.
+* **Desktop.Analyzers** - Contains analyzers for APIs that are present in the desktop .NET Framework but not in the new .NET Core API set.
 Since the .NET framework isn't available in a piecemeal fashion, there's not much value in breaking this down further.

 * **Microsoft.CodeAnalysis.Analyzers** - Contains rules about using the Roslyn APIs correctly.
 This package already exists.

-### Theme based analyzer packages
+### Theme-based analyzer packages

 * **Microsoft.ApiDesignGuidelines** - Contains guidelines for authoring libraries which contain public APIs.
 The advantage of factoring it out this way is that one could simply install this analyzer for projects that expose real public APIs, and not for executables and test projects, reducing noise significantly.